countable-web/open-source-corporation/engineering/TRAINING.md

 # Django Training

-If you’re new to Django, then you should do this one
+If you’re new to Django, do this.
+Most of our back end projects are Django and it's good to know how to structure a back end MVC anyway for any project.

 https://docs.djangoproject.com/en/1.11/intro/tutorial01/

-To learn more about Django’s structure.